Wall-Brew-Co/brew-bot/README.md

 # brew-bot

-Bot that spits out brew recipes for n-gallon batches.
+A library that spits out brew recipes for n-gallon beer batches.
 Originally made for [wallbrew.com](https://wallbrew.com/)

-The alpha release is now [available!](https://nnichols.github.io/brew-bot/)
+The beta release of our SPA is now [available!](https://nnichols.github.io/brew-bot/) If you're interested in contributing to the site, let us know.

-brew-bot is a re-frame SPA used to generate random beer recipes based on various weighting schemes:
+## Recipe Generators

 * **Purely Random** - brew-bot will randomly select ingredients and quantities up to the set weight limit.
 * **Constrained Random** - brew-bot will randomly select ingredients and quantities up to the set weight limit, selecting no more ingredients than the set limit.